“Do you have a toonie on you? I need to order a double-double.“

 Pop – soda or soft drinks (e.g. Coca-cola, Pepsi, etc.).

 Post-secondary education – tertiary education.
-It can mean going to college, university or for vocational training.
+It can mean going to college, university, or vocational training.
 In Canada, the terms “college” and “university” are not interchangeable.
 Universities focus on academic or professional, four-year courses.
 Colleges are geared toward career training and the trades that take less than four years.

 Pylon – orange traffic cones.